sreycodes/CS3251-Project/Readme.txt

 Instructions:
 Server:
-Run command: python ttweetser.py port
+Run command: python ttweetser.py <Port>
-Usage: port is a compulsory argument
+Usage: <Port> is a compulsory argument

 Client:
-Run command: python ttweetcli.py [-u] [-d] ip port [message]
+Run command: python ttweetcli.py <ServerIP> <ServerPort> <Username>
-Usage: Set -u flag for upload and -d flag for download.
-ONLY one flag should be set at a time. ip and port are compulsory arguments. message is only used in upload mode.
+Usage: All are compulsory arguments. <ServerIP> and <ServerPort> are the IP address and the Port number of the ttweet server and <Username> is the client's username, which mus be unique.
+This will start the client and connect it to the server, then the following commands can be used.

+tweet <Tweet> <Hashtag>
+				Send a new tweet to the server with the body <Tweet> and the hashtag <Hashtag>
+subscribe <Hashtag>
+				Subscribe the client to the hashtag <Hashtag> so that they receive all future tweets with the hashtag <Hashtag>
+unsubscribe <Hashtag>
+				Unsubscribe the client from the hashtag <Hashtag> so that they stop receiving future tweets with the hashtag <Hashtag>
+timeline
+				Print all tweets that the client is or has been subscribed to getusers
+				Print all of the currently connected user's usernames gettweets <Username>
+				Print all of the tweets sent by the user with the username <Username>
+exit
+				Closes the connection and removes the user from the server

 Note - Both processes log to their own respective files.

-Test Case Scenario: Refer Sample.txt

-Protocol:
-1. Client sends one character specifying the mode - 'u' or 'd' In case of upload:
-    2a.
-Client sends three characters (zero padded if required) specifying the size of the message.
-        Eg - '013', '130', '002'
-    2b.
-Server sends 'OK' if size is fine and 'NA' if not.
-    2c.
-Client sends message if it doesn't receive 'NA'.
-In case of download:
-    3a.
-Server sends three characters (zero padded if required) specifying the size of the message.
-        Eg - '013', '130', '002'
-    3b.
-Server sends the message and client receives it.
-4. Connection is closed.

-Bugs and Limitations -
-1. The program makes more checks than required.
-2. The program allows an empty string to be uploaded (i.e '') as the specification doesn't disallow it.
-When an empty string is downloaded, the program will print an empty line.
+Dependent Packages:
+None